Bernuz2003/QKFormer/README.md

 ## Acknowledgement

-Recommendation: [MaxFormer](https://github.com/bic-L/MaxFormer), a model that inherits QKFormer's architecture yet successfully addresses its shortcomings.
+We recommend using [MaxFormer](https://github.com/bic-L/MaxFormer), a variant of QKFormer, as the research subject — a model that inherits QKFormer's architecture yet successfully addresses its shortcomings.